 WITH MSE ROSE - Filmed on 23 July 2013

 It’s much cheaper to book cases stowed in the hold online in advance rather than at the airport, so decent planning is important.
 Think carefully about minimising the number of cases you need to take.

 More bags doesn’t always mean more weight

 No matter how many bags you get, often your total weight allowance (usually 15kg-22kg) is fixed.
-Above that, you can pay a shocking £20 per kilo excess.
+Above that, you can pay up to a shocking £18 per kilo excess.

 Always use the scales

 Always weigh your baggage, never assume.
-Even a kilo over can cost up to £20 extra.
 If you've no scales, a cheeky trick is to nip over to any empty check-in desk and weigh the bag on its built-in scales - they should work whether the desk is open or not.
 Cram the excess into your hand luggage.

 Overweight case at the airport?
 Consider whether it’s worth paying the excess or throwing things away.
 Many things cost less to rebuy than the £20/kg excess charge, so beach books and towels may be best left behind.
 Of course, there's an environmental aspect to bear in mind.